andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 Most general comments/thoughts are in the Notes and Thoughts document in the off-line course folder.

+# Notes

+* There are some files that are not (yet) linked to the navigation structure (e.g. in the module-ai) folder.
+That's on purpose.

 # ToDo

 * Can we change color scheme to something less stark/dark?
 And could we have a light and dark scheme?
 * Can one make the images larger, they are at times hard to see/read.
+And could one do that in a way that they can be 'centrally controlled', like the CSS code fo the video sizing?

 * Switch most of the bold text blocks to callouts/divs (currently note/emphasis/warning)

+* Turn mentions of specific pages on main page into links.

 * Try to eventually have consistent naming of folders and files: All lowercase, with dashes as separators https://developers.google.com/style/filenames

+* Eventually, each unit should have these sections:
+# Overview
+# Learning Objectives
+# Introduction
+# Topic 1
+## Subtopic 1
+## Subtopic 2
+# Topic 2
+## Subtopic 1
+...
+# Summary
+# Further Resources

 --